MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### Define implementation plans for each IoT architecture layer

-[IoT Well-Architected Framework architecture layers](iot-overview.md) describes the elements of an IoT architecture.
+[Overview of an IoT workload - IoT Well-Architected Framework](iot-overview.md) describes the elements of an IoT architecture.
 It enables you to easily review cost options for each layer in a complex IoT architecture.
 Cost optimization for IoT Well-Architected Framework provides [actionable guides for the IoT architecture layer implementations](#design).

 ### Monitor and optimize costs